Col Bill Waynick

 “Who needs a way to do what because why” is Vel’s secret sauce for tackling any problem.
 An extreme extravert, our Silicon Valley transplant relishes every opportunity to extract productive creativity from literally everyone using a strategic combination of logic and empathy.
 If Vel had her way, all work would be outside and involve at least one moderately embarrassing quest.
 And also pets.

 For work or for fun, Dan enjoys understanding a problem space so he can design effective solutions.
 When he’s not working on a problem, he can often be found pedaling his bike around Colorado Springs.

 UX Design Analyst

-Ed has been a UX designer for AFCyberworx since 2018.
+Ed has been a UX designer for Cyberworx since 2018.
 During that time, he’s worked on projects ranging from training and assessment to combat mission readiness.
-Prior to joining AFCyberworx, Ed worked for a design agency in Chicago, where his clients ranged from e-commerce startups and non-profits to household names on the Forbes’ Fortune 500.
+Prior to joining Cyberworx, Ed worked for a design agency in Chicago, where his clients ranged from e-commerce startups and non-profits to household names on the Forbes’ Fortune 500.

 C-TRAC Program Manager

 After nearly two decades in the for profit and employment recruiting field, Julie found her way to the non-profit world to continue supporting the mission from a different front.
 She is passionate about her role as it allows her to work with Air Force, industry, and academia to reimagine how technology can enrich and protect our nation and those that protect us.

 Lauren values coordinating events and believes that the right amount of planning, communication and hard work can make any occasion phenomenal.
 As a native to Colorado Springs, you will most likely find her in the mountains scoping out new hiking trails!

 Amy helps transition technologies from the lab to the mission.
 She gathers and analyzes technical/market research to enable smart decision making.
 She absolutely enjoys her role working with innovative companies and helping map their technology to the end-users and markets that need them.